paulk444/Basic_DQN/README.md

 An implementation of a basic deep Q-network.
 The core of this follows the description in this [blog](https://becominghuman.ai/lets-build-an-atari-ai-part-0-intro-to-rl-9b2c5336e0ec), which uses DeepMind's paper
 [Playing Atari with Deep Reinforcement Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
 My DQN is pretty basic, and doesn't utilise all of the techniques discussed in the blog and paper.
 As a result, it converges very slowly!
-This DQN implementation is also very basic in the sense that the only real output is a trained DQN model; it doesn't produce or record any metrics that can be used to understand and diagnose the DQN.
+This DQN implementation is also very basic in the sense that the only real output is a trained DQN model; it doesn't produce or record any metrics that can be used to understand and diagnose the training of the DQN.

 ## Setup